Direct Cellars Review Summary

 It costs $69.95 for two bottles of wine or $99.95 for four bottles, but if you sign up for their auto-ship program, those costs come down to $49.95 for two bottles and $79.95 for four bottles.
 However, you will also have to pay a $20 activation fee the first month.
 Still, with the auto-ship, this puts them right on par with a $20 to $25 bottle of wine.

 While Direct Cellars is an option for those looking to try different wines from around the world, it is also marketed as a business opportunity.
-If you become a Direct Cellars affiliate, you can sell their wine and gain commission and other perks.
+If you become a Direct Cellars affiliate, you can sell their wine and gain commission and other perks (more details on direct cellars business opportunity below).

 You might be wondering, is Direct Cellars legit?
 Can you actually make money selling wine to your family and friends who drink wine all the time?
-Let’s take a look!
+What are the Direct Cellar reviews from people who tried this program.
+Let’s take a closer look!

 Is Direct Cellars a Scam?